-Learn Herbalism at Home
+Learn Herbalism at Home with Herbal academy online courses

 If you’re reading this you’re probably interested in holistic health and the idea that herbs can heal.
 Modern medicine is a wonder in so many ways, and I know this personally after having reconstructive surgery on my knee this year.
 However, doctors and hospitals don’t always have an answer when it comes to complicated health issues and prevention of illness.
 This is where herbalism can help fill in the gaps.

-Whether it’s learning to make simple ginger and honey tea for sore throats, to take Feverfew regularly to combat chronic migraines – herbal medicine can have a place in your life and can even co-exist with conventional treatments.
+Whether it’s learning to make simple ginger and honey tea for sore throats, to take feverfew regularly to combat chronic migraines – herbal medicine can have a place in your life and can even co-exist with conventional treatments.

 Herbalism vs Conventional Medicine